 In accordance with its Treasury Management Strategy, the Authority has recently been using cash balances to fund capital expenditure, as the poor investment returns available make this the most cost effective use of these balances.
-At the beginning of the year the Authority had outstanding loans with the Public Works Loans Board (PWLB) of £3,334k.
-During the year the Authority repaid £1,120k to PWLB prematurely, leaving a balance outstanding on 31 March 2014 of £2,214k.
-The policy on premature repayment continues to be reviewed.
-The Authority also completed repayment of a small loan to

-Salix, a not for profit company who lend money to public bodies for invest to save environmental schemes.
+At the beginning of the year the Authority had outstanding loans with the Public Works Loans Board (PWLB) of £2,214k.
+The policy on premature repayment continues to be reviewed, but there have been no premature or maturity repayments of loans during 2014-15.
+During the year the Authority obtained an interest free loan of £44k from Salix, a not for profit company which lends money to public bodies for invest to save environmental schemes.
+This has been used to fund lighting upgrade schemes to save energy in fire stations.